 The ID card is needed to cash checks on campus, pick up packages at the Post Office, to access the Dining Hall, and to gain access to the Taylor Recreation Center (fitness and sport courts).
 The ID card is issued during the student’s first semester.
 If in the opinion of the Student Affairs staff, an identification card has become too worn due to normal use, the card will be replaced at no cost.
 Lost cards should be reported to the Student Affairs office.
 Attempting to obtain an ID card with false information or using someone else’s ID card to gain access to campus services is a violation of College policy and is subject to disciplinary action.

-Special events are also hosted by the College food service, including picnics, holiday theme meals, exam snacks, and specialty bars.
+Special events are also hosted by the University food service, including picnics, holiday theme meals, exam snacks, and specialty bars.

-Appropriate behavior is required in the dining hall.
 Identification cards or cash payment are required for entrance to the dining hall during meal times.
 Meal Plan swipes require you bring your photo student ID: if you do not have it, you will be denied entry.
+Appropriate behavior is required in the dining hall.
 Shirts and shoes are also required.
 Hats, headgear and hoodies over the head are not permitted in the dining hall.
 Each student is responsible for cleaning up after themselves and returning all dishes, utensils, and cups to the dish-room area.
-All food must be consumed in dining hall.
+All food must be consumed in the dining hall.
 No cups, plates or utensils are to be removed from the dining hall.
-Only one entry swipe per meal period, you cannot come and go.
+Only one entry swipe per meal period is allowed.